thezwcode/go-rest-api/README.md

 [PostMan](https://www.getpostman.com/downloads/) is used for testing the API, by sending requests and receiving responses.

 After setting up PostMan, create a new request.
-Set the request URL to be ```http://localhost:8080``` The following requests are valid:
+Set the request URL to be ```http://localhost:8080``` The following requests are valid (note that there are no initial inputs into the table; only able to search objects after creating them):
 ```
 GET: /search/{objectType}/{id}
 POST: /update/{objectType}, send JSON body with attributes other than id